diefans/pypare/README.rst

 .. code-block::

     # pypare pypi --help
     Usage: pypare pypi [OPTIONS]

       Run a simple pypi caching proxy.

     Options:
-      -p, --port INTEGER          The port to run the server  [default: 3141] -h, --host TEXT             The server host IP.  [default: 0.0.0.0] -b, --base-path PATH        The base path for this application.  [default:
+      -p, --port INTEGER              The port to run the server  [default: 3141] -h, --host TEXT                 The server host IP.  [default: 0.0.0.0] -b, --base-path PATH            The base path for this application.
-                                  /pypi]
+                                      [default: /pypi]
       -c, --cache-root DIRECTORY      The cache directory, where files are stored.
                                       [default: ~/.cache/pypare]
-      --cache-timeout INTEGER     The age of metatdata, when it will be refreshed.
-                                  [default: 86400]
+      -u, --upstream-channel TEXT     The name of the upstream channel.
+      --upstream-channel-url TEXT     The base API URL of the upstream channel.
+      --upstream-channel-timeout INTEGER
+                                      The timeout upstream is asked for new metadata.
       --plugin LIST                   A plugin in pkg_resources notation to load.
       --help                          Show this message and exit.

 Run from virtual environment: